-The 6 Days (5 Nights) Safari features primate tracking and wildlife safari Uganda, the Pearl of Africa.
+The 6 Days (5 Nights) Safari features primate tracking and wildlife safari of Uganda known as the Pearl of Africa.

-The six days safari offers you the amazing gorilla trekking experience in bwindi impenetrable forest, wildlife safari in queen Elizabeth national park and Lake Mburo national park, chimpanzee tracking in Kibale forest national park the worlds primate capital with 13 species of primates in one park.
+The six days safari offers you the amazing gorilla trekking experience in bwindi impenetrable forest, wildlife safari in queen Elizabeth national park and Lake Mburo national park, chimpanzee tracking in Kyambura gorge queen Elizabeth national park the melody of wonders.

 Day 1 .
-Travel to Bwindi Impenetrable National Park
+Travel to Bwindi Impenetrable Forest National Park

 We leave Entebbe or Kampala early in the morning after breakfast at your Hotel.
 First stop at the equator for photos and the famous water experiment, the journey is about 9 hours Drive to the Bwindi Impenetrable Forest.
 Drive towards Bwindi Impenetrable Forest National Park through the Ugandan Countryside with lunch on the way in Mbarara town to the ancient forest.
 We arrive late evening in Bwindi Impenetrable Forest.
 Dinner and overnight lodge in the forest.